Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Caching/CacheStorage.md

 ### ExpirationTimerInterval

-Gets or sets the expiration timer interval.The default value is`TimeSpan.FromSeconds(1)`.
+Gets or sets the expiration timer interval.
+The default value is`TimeSpan.FromSeconds(1)`.